rtl251/PLANNING/README.md

 ### Information Inputs

-A record of an ebay sold listing  of a particular item and its attributes, including auction end date, ending price, shipping cost, ebay seller name,size (if applicable) and descrition. (possibly pictures as well)
+A record of an ebay sold listing  of a particular item and its attributes, including auction end date, ending price, shipping cost, ebay seller name, size (if applicable) and descrition. (possibly pictures as well)

 ### Information Outputs
 The same inputs written neatly in a csv file (list of data dictionaries)